janeyrinn/karmayoga/README.md

 Future features will include:

->   * A subscription feature to view/ access online classes and workshops
+>   * A subscription feature to view/access online classes and workshops
->   * A chat forum for members of workshops, classes or training courses.
+>   * A chat forum for members of workshops, classes or training courses
+>   * The favourites model will be combined into one model and linked to the user profile.
+This was unable to be achieved before submission due to time constraints.
+>   * The contact form will prepopulate user information if logged in and inputs will clear on submit.
+This was unable to be achieved before submission due to time constraints.

 ## Technologies